louiseds/louiseds.github.io/about.md

 Artist and stage designer born in Nantes (France) the 26 of april 1991.

 Graduated from _Ecole Nationale Supérieure des Arts Décoratifs_ , (EnsAD, Paris 5th) and _Duperré_ school of applied arts (ESAA, Paris 3rd)
+Erasmus semesters at the Weißensee Kunsthochschule in Berlin, department stage design and department sculpture.
 <br>

 <br>